lyndon025/playtested/src/content/article/legacy/2023-06-08-an-amnesia-game-but-now-you-can-have-a-weapon--first-impressions---amnesia-the-bunker.md

 ---
 author: lyndonguitar
 category: Review
+slug: 2023-06-08-an-amnesia-game-but-now-you-can-have-a-weapon-first-impressions-amnesia-the-bunker
+title: 'An Amnesia game, but now you can have a weapon* | First Impressions - Amnesia: The Bunker'
+game: 'Amnesia: The Bunker'
 description: 'Amnesia: The Bunker offers a chilling and unforgettable first person horror experience through its gripping atmosphere, non-linear gameplay, resource management mechanics, and a dynamic AI-driven monster.'
 featured: false
 pubDate: 2023-06-08
 tags:
   - action
   - adventure
   - amnesia-the-bunker
   - console
   - indie
   - pc
   - playstation
-- playstation 4
+  - playstation-4
   - taptap
-- xbox one
+  - xbox-one
-- xbox series
+  - xbox-series
 thumb: ''
-title: 'An Amnesia game, but now you can have a weapon* | First Impressions - Amnesia:
-  The Bunker'
-game: 'Amnesia: The Bunker'
 ---

 Amnesia: The Bunker offers a chilling and unforgettable first person horror experience through its gripping atmosphere, non-linear gameplay, resource management mechanics, and a dynamic AI-driven monster.

 Amnesia: The Bunker takes a departure from the linear structure of its predecessors and presents players with a semi-open world (or closed-world??) of The Bunker to explore.
 As the WW1 French soldier Henri Clement, players must navigate through the titular military and research bunker, finding a way to escape after being abandoned and trapped by escaping soldiers.
 The non-linear gameplay encourages players to thoroughly explore every corner of the bunker in search of resources to survive, and clues on how to escape.